larselona/setup-new-wordpress-installation-on-raspberry-pi/README.md

 ## Options

-You will be prompted to enter the site domain, database name, database username, and database password.
+You will be prompted to enter the site domain, database name, database username, database password, and whether you want to install recommended plugins and create a staging environment.
-The script will ask if you want to install recommended plugins.
-Answer `y` for yes or simply press enter for no.

 ## Cleanup